 Daily Priorities

-Another big difference between parents and non-parents is how much time they spend on themselves.
+Another big difference between parents and non-parents is the amount of time they have to themselves.

 Oftentimes, parents prioritize their children’s needs and well-being, while non-parents prioritize their own needs and desires.
 For example, parents may choose to stay at home with their children instead of going out with friends, while non-parents may choose to travel or pursue their career goals.